vladigleba/vladigleba.github.io/posts/basics/prayer.md

 > Confess your faults one to another, and pray one for another, that ye may be healed.
 The *effectual fervent prayer* of a righteous man availeth much.
 {% ct 'James 5:16' %}

 Jesus associated the repetition of words and phrases with paganism {% rf 'Acts 19:34; 1 Kings 18:26' %}, thereby making it clear that such practices have no place in the life of a Christian.
-The same is true of "breath prayers" and the popular practice of "entering the silence," which often involves emptying the mind&mdash;disengaging the reasoning faculties&mdash;which is one of the quickest ways to enter an altered state of consciousness.
+The same is true of “breath prayers” and the popular practice of “entering the silence,” which often involves emptying the mind—disengaging the reasoning faculties—which is one of the quickest ways to enter an altered state of consciousness.
 Such practices often lead to mysticism and can open the door to the influence of malevolent spiritual powers.
-(For more information, see Howard Peth's book *The Dangers of Contemplative Prayer*.)
+(For more information, see Howard Peth’s book *The Dangers of Contemplative Prayer*.)

-God desires that we be fully engaged when we speak with Him&mdash;just as we would be when talking to a close friend&mdash;with our minds alert and our reasoning intact {% rf 'Isaiah 1:18' %}.
+God desires that we be fully engaged when we speak with Him—just as we would be when talking to a close friend—with our minds alert and our reasoning intact {% rf 'Isaiah 1:18' %}.
 Prayer should be fresh, fervent, and from the heart.
 If our hearts are not in it, we probably should not be praying it.
 Prayers that do not mean much to us are unlikely to mean much to God.

 ## Is praying aloud a good idea?